 10 If you keep My commandments, you will abide in My love, just as I have kept My Father’s commandments and abide in His love.

 In the previous verse Jesus challenged His followers to abide in His love.
-Now He shows how they can do that.
+Now He showed how they could do that.

 10 If you keep My commandments [behests, precepts, injunctions, instructions],